CION-FM

-CION-FM is a French-language Canadian radio station located in Quebec City, Quebec.

-Owned and operated by the Fondation Radio Galilée, it broadcasts on 90.9 MHz with an effective radiated power of 5,865 watts (class B) using an omnidirectional antenna.
+CION-FM, known as Radio-Galilée, is a Christian radio station in Quebec City, Quebec, Canada.
+Owned and operated by the Fondation Radio-Galilée, it broadcasts on 90.9 MHz with an effective radiated power of 5,865 watts (class B) using an omnidirectional antenna.
 The station's transmitter is located at Mount Bélair.

-The station has a religious broadcasting (Christian) format since it went on the air on September 19, 1995, and identifies itself as "Radio Galilée".
+The station has had a Christian format since it went on the air on September 19, 1995.